🐈

 About zeeSQL

 zeeSQL is a Redis Module that provides SQL capabilities to Redis.
 It allows the creation and management of several SQL databases, each one independent from the other.
-Moreover, zeeSQL provides out-of-the-box secondary indexes capabilities, allowing fast and easy search by value in Redis.
+Moreover, zeeSQL provides out-of-the-box capabilities, allowing fast and easy search by value in Redis.